KLab-UT/NGS_mapping_and_phylodist/README.md

 <a name="methods"></a>
 # Methods
 To determine the relationships, run the raw reads through the pipeline.
 The raw reads must be cleaned before mapping them to each of the 28 vertebrate genomes.
-The resultant bam files from cleaning are merged to for simplification.
+The cleaned BAM file are merged for simplification.
 From the condensed bam files the % of reads mapped to each genome are determined.

 ---